Draggie306/CheatSheets/A level/source/Computer Science.md

 The Caesar cipher shifts letters of the alphabet by a fixed amount.
 It is a substitution cipher.

 However, it is easily decrypted (or "cracked") by using little or no computing power.
 This can be done through a brute force attack, which uses every possible key to decrypt ciphertext until one works.
-To combat this, spaces are used to hide word lengths.
+To combat this, spaces are used to hide lengths of individual words.
 As there are only 26 characters in the alphabet, this is easily brute forced.

 ### Vernam cipher/one-time pad
 This was invented in 1917 and is the only encryption method still proven to be unbreakable.